absolunet/docs-node-ioc/src/docs/06_going-deeper/04_file-system/en.md

 The async file system can be directly injected through `file.system.async`.
 This instance exposes all the `@absolunet/fsp` methods, plus some other utilities, which all of them are promise-based.
-You can therefore use ES2017 `async/await`.
+You can, therefore, use ES2017 `async/await`.
 The methods and their parameters are exactly the same as the ones provided in the sync file system.